bioconda/bioconda.github.io/_sources/recipes/isoquant/README.rst.txt

    :replaces_section_title:
    :noindex:

-   IsoQuant is a tool for reference\-based analysis of long RNA reads.
+   IsoQuant is a tool for reference\-based analysis of long RNA reads\, such as gene\/transcript quantification and discovery.

    :homepage: https://github.com/ablab/IsoQuant
    :license: GPL2